theNewDynamic/oregonsadventurecoast.com/content/sitepages/_index.md

 ### OREGON’S ADVENTURE COAST TOWNS

 This beautiful section of the Oregon coastline is known as Oregon’s Adventure Coast for several reasons and when you arrive in the area, you will easily see why.
-Check out more information below to see what makes each of our towns unique:
+Check out more information below to see what makes each of our towns unique.

+{{< floatimage src="/img/walking-map-icon.png" float="left" alt="Downtown Walking Map Icon" size="100" >}}

+#### Explore Our Downtown Walking Maps

+[Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.

 {{< columns number="3" >}}